minvws/gfmodules-mcsd-update-client/README.md

-# mCSD Client
+# mCSD Update Client

-This app is the mCSD (Mobile Care Service Discovery) Client and is part of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
+This app is the mCSD (Mobile Care Service Discovery) Update Client and is part of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
 The purpose of this application is to perform updates on [mCSD Supported Resources](https://profiles.ihe.net/ITI/mCSD/index.html).
 The update mechanism is based on [ITI-91: Request Care Services Update](https://profiles.ihe.net/ITI/mCSD/ITI-91.html).